quinchs-mn/data_publicCDC/README.md

 # data_publicFederal Repository

-This repository contains various public datasets related to Minnesota data but is steward by Federal Agencies such as the Census Bureau and CDC.
+This repository hosts a variety of public datasets related to Minnesota, managed by federal agencies like the Census Bureau and CDC.
    - Just like everything on the internet, links can eventually become outdated or broken.
       - If any of the links stop workinging please submit an issue.
    - My hope is that all Federal agencies and Federal data is stored like the Census Bureau API.
 The Census Bureau API can be pulled directly into R and Python without the need for an access token.